October 1, 2025

 Projector Illustrations by Marta Gozha

-Marta has created beautiful series of illustrations to pair with creative course material to keep students engaged.
-I haven't taken many online courses but I definitely appreciate attention to details like this.
+Marta has created a beautiful series of illustrations to pair with creative course material to keep students engaged.
+Attention to detail like this makes learning more immersive.

 Just Take A Deep Breath